 However, just having psoriasis in the genital area increases its severity, even if you are clear elsewhere.
 Because of that, consider discussing systemic or biologic treatments, especially if your genital psoriasis is not responding to topicals, Jacobson said.

-Protection is key.
 The genital area can be exposed to repeated friction from clothing, underwear, proper cleaning after bowel movements and also from sex.
 Injury in this area from friction can lead to a Koebner phenomenon, or a flare-up of psoriasis plaques, Jacobson said.
-Using quality toilet paper, loose-fitting underwear (boxers over briefs, "boy shorts" over a thong, as examples) and even using a fiber supplement to ease defecation can help prevent a flare-up.
+Using quality toilet paper, loose-fitting underwear (boxers over briefs, "boy shorts" over a thong, as examples) and even a fiber supplement to ease defecation can help prevent a flare-up.